Azure-Samples/serverless-chat-langchainjs/docs/tutorial/01-introduction.md

 ![ChatGPT with RAG](../../docs/images/demo.gif)

-The goal of the tutorial is to provide you with a hands-on experience building a serverless application using Azure Services and LangChain.js.
-You'll be guided through each step of the process from setting up the environment to deploying the application.
+This tutorial will teach you how to build a serverless application using Azure Functions and LangChain.js.

+LangChain.js is important because it makes it easy to create language models and integrate them into applications.
+It also makes it easy to develop AI-driven chatbots.
+You'll learn how to set up the environment and deploy the application.

 The frontend of the application is provided so that you can focus on the backend code and technologies.